Plan Your SSL Decryption Best Practice Deployment

-- Set up POCs in each department to test the deployment strategy before you roll it out to the general user population.
-Measure the way the decryption POC deployment affects firewall CPU and memory utilization to help understand if firewall sizing is correct or if you need to upgrade.
+- Set up POCs to test the deployment strategy before you roll it out to the general user population.
+Measure the way the decryption POC deployment affects firewall CPU and memory utilization to help understand if firewall sizing is correct.
 POCs can also reveal applications that break decryption technically.

 - Educate POC participants on the changes and how to contact technical support.